rikonaka/pistol-rs/README.md

 # pistol-rs

-The library must be run as root (Linux) or administrator (Windows), other systems are not supported, and the `stable` version of rust is recommended.
+The library must be run as root (Linux, *BSD) or administrator (Windows), the `stable` version of rust is recommended.

 ## libpnet bug on rust nightly version